rlcaswmon/engineering-blog/_posts/2015-11-03-analytics-part-I.md

 In the end applying sophisticated statistical techniques and/or machine learning algorithms to create insights is the primary motivation behind the work of this user community.
-A few posts from one of my colleague are an interesting read on this topic.<br/>
+A few posts from one of my colleague are an interesting read on this particular data consumer type.<br/>
   [What makes a data scientist – Part 1][Scientist1]<br/>
   [What makes a data scientist – Part 2][Scientist2]
 [Scientist1]: http://engineering.monsanto.com/2015/11/09/what-makes-a-data-scientist-part-1/